moq-wg/moq-transport/draft-lcurley-warp.md

 : Both the client and the server are expected to send media.

 The client MUST send a ROLE parameter with one of the three values specified above.
 The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

+## PATH parameter {#path}

+The PATH parameter (key 0x01) allows the client to specify the path of the MoQ URI when using native QUIC ({{native-quic}}).
+It MUST NOT be used by the server, or when WebTransport is used.
+If the peer receives a PATH parameter from the server, or when WebTransport is used, it MUST close the connection.

+When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI;
+if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

 # Track Request Parameters {#track-req-params}